Sushitsu/learningPageGithub/README.md

-# Phishing Simulation Landing Page
+# Phishing Simulation Landing Page GitHub

 This repository contains a landing page designed for phishing simulation purposes.
 It is intended solely for use within a controlled, professional environment to test and improve security awareness.
 This tool is not meant for malicious activities or unauthorized testing.